Information on the renewal procedure.

 This page sets out the procedure that IPEd uses to renew AEs’ accreditation.

-Completing accreditation renewal applications
+Completing your accreditation renewal application

 The online application form includes guidelines for completing the form.
-For application criteria, see Renewal Requirements.
+For application criteria, see Renewal requirements.

 Application fee